 - Additional charges: Non-USAT members will be required to purchase a one-day event insurance license from USA Triathlon.
 Cost: $15

-- Registration deadline: On-line registration will close on October 10 at 11:59pm.
-Registration open Friday night at Marathon Sports from 4-6pm (cash only).
+- Registration deadline: On-line registration will close on October 11 at 5pm.
+No registration on Thursday, Oct 12.
+On-site registration Friday night, the eve of the race, on-site from 4-6pm (cash only).

 - Transfers: Private transfers will be allowed as long as both parties notify registration personnel by 7am morning of race.
 There will be no refunds or wait list but race director will try to assist racers to arrange transfers ahead of race date.